Uneven Extraction in Coffee Brewing: Discussion

-The parameters used in this model including those determined by fitting are shown in Table~\ref{tab:parameters}.
-The dimensionless quantities $\tau_\text{shot}$ and $\beta$ are functions of grind size setting as shown in Figure~\ref{fig:tau_shot_and_beta}.
 The modelling predicts a maximum extraction yield of 33.8\%.
-This can be compared with a value calculated by Smith and Lee~\cite{smith2021brewing} from a dataset given in Ref~\cite{Moroney2015} of 30.3\%.
+This can be compared with a value calculated by Smith and Lee~\cite{smith2021brewing} from a dataset given in Ref~\onlinecite{Moroney2015} of 30.3\%.
 The fitted value is plausible, but perhaps a little high.
-In this work it is estimated that $\lambda/D=0.125\times 10^6 s m^{-1}$.
-This can be compared to the values calculated from parameters given in Ref.~\cite{Moroney2015}.
-From two different coffees, ground differently, values of $\lambda/D$ of $0.128\times 10^6 s m^{-1}$ and $0.210\times 10^6 s m^{-1}$ are obtained.
+In this work: $\lambda/D=0.125\times 10^6 \unit{s} \unit{m}^{-1}$.
+This can be compared to the values calculated from parameters given in Ref.~\onlinecite{Moroney2015}.
+Two different coffees, ground differently, values of $0.128\times 10^6 \unit{s} \unit{m}^{-1}$, $0.210\times 10^6 \unit{s} \unit{m}^{-1}$ are obtained.
 This suggests that the fitting has produced a realistic value for this parameter.
 The best fit value of $\delta$ looks a little high, as it is a significant fraction of the porosity.
 This may be a result of the simplicity of the model.

-In~\cite{cameron2020} an alternative but related explanation if proposed for the observed trends, namely that at smaller grind sizes clogging appears.
+In Ref~\onlinecite{cameron2020} an alternative but related explanation is proposed for the observed trends, namely that at smaller grind sizes clogging appears.
 In other words some pathways through the coffee bed are blocked by fines.
-Within this modelling framework this hypothesis would be supported by a large initial value of delta.
+In this modelling framework this would be modelled by a large initial difference of permeability between the two pathways representing the difference between clogged and unclogged pathways.
+I.e.\ by a large initial value of $\delta$ since this parameter controls the initial difference in porosity and thus permeability between the two pathways of the model.
 There is thus some support for this within the model.
-However, the same value of delta is used for all the simulations, so the model does not support the idea that the onset of clogging is responsible for the turnover in the trend.
+However, the same value of $\delta$ is used for all the simulations, so the model does not support the idea that the onset of clogging is responsible for the turnover in the trend.